yashnaman/upkaran/README.md

 What now?<br>
 Now I am going to make a specialized contract for every pattern that I want to implement using same pattern that [uniswapRouter02](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/UniswapV2Router01.sol#L137) uses

+update:
+Used this pattern to support gasless swaps on balancer by updating their [multihop](https://github.com/Upkaranam/exchange-proxy/blob/multi-hop/contracts/ExchangeProxy.sol) contract.
+Also this pattern inherentely supports batching of transactions :